markjfisher/ed-factions/README.md

     -a                 # show all factions in system
                        #   The default without specifying the flag is to show up to the named faction,
                        #   with a minimum of top 3
-    -s <system-name>   # not yet implemented, show information only for one system -d                 # additional debug output
+    -s <system-name>   # show information only for one system -d                 # additional debug output
     -h                 # help output